aliuyar1234/Foundry/README.md

 ## License

-This project is proprietary software.
-All rights reserved.
+This project is licensed under AGPL-3.0.
+See [LICENSE](./LICENSE) for details.

 ---